devict/magopie/README.md

 * Torrents are gathered by parsing Kick Ass Torrents XML feeds and by scraping the search page of The Pirate Bay using [goquery][goquery].
 * Searches against upstream sites are performed concurrently.

+## Future Plans
+* Serve magopie over TLS with automatic integration with Let's Encrypt.
+* Improve/replace the authentication mechanism.
+* Create an iOS app using the gomobile bindings.

 ## Licenses
 Magopie is licensed with the [MIT license](LICENSE).